desecho/games/README.rst

 |Deployment Status| |Requirements Status| |Codecov|

-| The web application on Django_ 4, Vue.js_ 3, Vuetify_ 3, `Material Design Icons`_.
-Create game lists like "Want to Play", "Playing", "Beaten", "On Hold".
+| The web application on Django_ 4, Vue.js_ 3, Vuetify_ 3, `Material Design Icons`_ 7.
+| Create game lists like "Want to Play", "Playing", "Beaten", "On Hold".
 | See more information here - https://games.samarchyan.me/about/

 | Share your lists with friends.